Skip to main content

 Justin is most grateful for his children and “the ones I hold close to my heart.”
 His lifelong lesson is that there is always light at the end of the tunnel.
 If you put work in, good things will happen to you.

-He will compete in wheelchair basketball, indoor rowing, biathlon, and skeleton.
+He will compete in wheelchair basketball, indoor rowing and biathlon.

 Chris-McGowan.jpgTrade: Cook